gs1/GS1_DigitalLink_Resolver_CE/README.md

 If the above volume are the ony ones in your Docker Engine then it's quicker to type:<pre>docker volume ls </pre> to confirm, then to delete all the volumes type:<pre>docker volume prune </pre>

+###Fast Start: Kubernetes (Beta)
+#####DISCLAIMER: These Kubernetes YAML scripts are currently under test and experimentation to get the best results.
+Be careful if you run these scripts on a cloud service as it could cause them to create costly resources.
+You need to be skilled and experienced with Kubernetes to continue!
+The service is now ready for use with Kubernetes clusters.
+The container images are now maintained on Docker Hub and the supplied YAML files in this repository will get you up and running quickly.

+1. Make sure you are pointing at the correct K8s cluster context:<pre>docker context ls</pre>
+1. Run this command to get your cluster to install the images and build the complete K8s application:<pre>kubectl apply -k ./
+1. Once your cluster is up and running, you will need to run the SQL script to create the database with some example data.
+To do this, you need to find the SQL Server pod:<pre>kubectl get pods</pre>...and locate a pod with 'sql-server' in its name, then use that name in this command:<pre>kubectl exec -it  POD_name_containing_sql-server /bin/bash</pre>
+...then once you have a command prompt inside the pod:<pre>/opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P its@SECR3T! -i  /gs1resolver_sql_scripts/sqldb_create_script.sql</pre>... and once that script has completed, exit the pod with:<pre>exit</pre>